agrc/python/README.md

 1. Edit the `setup.py:name, url, project_urls, keywords, and entry_points` to reflect your new project name
 1. Edit the `test_projectname.py` to match your project name.
    - You will have one `test_filename.py` file for each file in your `src` directory and you will write tests for the specific file in the `test_filename.py` file
-   - If you are using arcpy, you should mock out the arcpy module in any test that directly imports arcpy or tests any of your code that imports arcpy by adding `import mock_arcpy` to the imports in your test file.
-This replaces all of arcpy with a Mock object; you can then create custom `return_value`s and `side_effects` for whatever functions you need, and the tests will run appropriately in GitHub Actions (which doesn't have arcpy installed).
+   - If you are using arcpy, you should mock out the arcpy module in any test that directly imports arcpy or tests any of your code that imports arcpy.
+Add `import mock_arcpy` to the imports in your test file before importing arcpy or any of your modules that you're testing.
+This effectively replaces all of arcpy in the test environment with a Mock object; you can then create custom `return_value`s and `side_effects` for whatever functions you need, and the tests will run appropriately in GitHub Actions (which doesn't have arcpy installed).
 1. Set up Codecov to create coverage reports from GitHub Actions:
    - Navigate to [codecov.io](https://codecov.io/gh/agrc/python), logging in with your GitHub account if necessary.
    - Select your new repo and and copy the Upload Token.